October 18, 2022 4 min read

 That is perfectly acceptable as long as this arrangement works for you and your spouse.
 Instead of turning to the side to nurse your baby back to sleep in the middle of the night, simply nurse for a shorter duration each time or pat your baby back to sleep.
 In time to come, she will learn to fall asleep with just a touch from you!

 So for the breastfeeding mummies among us who want to teach your child to sleep independently, go for it!

 You can continue to breastfeed your child when needed, for her meals, after a painful vaccination, or when your child needs some assurance in an unfamiliar setting.

 If this is too daunting a task and you need someone to journey with you, reach out to an experienced sleep coach who has a philosophy on sleep that you resonate with.
 The idea of a Rested Nest is within reach.

 All we need to do is to take brave baby steps towards achieving our sleep goals.

-Author is Sheena Kang, Founder of Rested Nest Infant and Child Sleep Consultancy.
+The author is Sheena Kang, Founder of Rested Nest Infant and Child Sleep Consultancy.
 She is a mum to two young children, so she is right in the trenches of motherhood with you.
-She loves listening to music, playing the piano, sipping hot tea on a rainy day, meeting new people and having deep conversations.
+She loves listening to music, playing the piano, sipping hot tea on a rainy day, meeting new people, and having deep conversations.

 Are you enjoying this post?

-Feel free to share this with any mum.
-Join the mummies community today.
-You will receive first hand on our weekly motherhood tips and tricks directly to your inbox.
-Once in a while, we send new launches and exclusive events and you will always be the first to know.
+Feel free to share this with any mums.
+Join the mum's community today and receive weekly motherhood tips and tricks directly to your inbox.
+Occasionally we will send you updates on new launches and exclusive events, and you will always be the first to know.